Search ImagingPixel for Images by Camera or Lens

 Canon AE-1, Viewfinder Readout

 The viewfinder readout of the AE-1 is fairly straightforward, populated by the split-image/microprism rangefinder with a vertical aperture scale located on the right of the screen.
-A needle pointer mechanism is used to indicate the metered aperture calculated for the shutter speed which has been set.
+A needle pointer mechanism is used to indicate the metered aperture calculated for the shutter speed that has been set.

 A LED light, displaying a graphic icon of 'M', located on top of the aperture scale, blinks when the camera is set to manual exposure control (when the aperture opening on the lens barrel is moved away from 'A').
 Another red LED dot located at the bottom of the scale blinks to indicate under-exposure, while over-exposure is indicated when the pointer needle moves up into the red zone of the aperture scale.